klaxa/batotocrawler/README.md

 # OPTIONS
-    -s NUMBER                       chapter to start downloading from -e NUMBER                       chapter to end the downloading at -q, --quiet                     quiet mode: supresses info output (but not interactive output)
+    -s NUMBER                       chapter to start downloading from -e NUMBER                       chapter to end the downloading at -d                              directory (absolute or relative) to download to -q, --quiet                     quiet mode: supresses info output (but not interactive output)
     --debug                         debug mode: print various debugging information